 The Holy Grail of automotive tuning solutions is custom fabrication.
-This mode of tuning is generally the hardest to reach for ordinary car owners, but there are a handful of notable exceptions.
+This mode of tuning is generally hard to reach for ordinary car owners, but there are a handful of notable exceptions.
 At the top of that list is a custom-fabricated exhaust system.

 Some cars have such excellent off-the-shelf exhaust kits available for them it is hard to justify going custom.
 Popular performance cars like the Ford Mustang, Chevy Camaro, and BMW M3 come to mind.
-However, for highly unusual tuning platforms, custom exhaust is your only choice if you want high performance.
+However, for highly unusual tuning platforms, custom exhaust is your only choice.
 Beyond that, there are many cars with a well-established exhaust after-market where it still makes quite a bit of sense to go custom.
 The Hyundai Genesis Coupe is one such platform.

 Two weeks ago we investigated why that is the case.
 In summary, the off-the-shelf options available for the Genesis Coupe are all sufficiently low in quality and/or high in price to justify going the extra mile to build a custom exhaust system instead.